pulp/pulp/docs/sphinx/user-guide/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^

 Pulp requires three Celery services to be running: ``pulp_celerybeat``, ``pulp_resource_manager``, and ``pulp_workers``.
+If you are using systemd, please see the special note about ``pulp_workers`` below.
 If you are experiencing this error, you may see a message similar to "There are no Celery workers found in the system for reserved task work.
 Please ensure that there is at least one Celery worker running, and that the celerybeat service is also running." in the logs or from the CLI.
 Pulp will not work correctly if any of the required services are not running, so please ensure that they are all started and configured to start after a reboot.

 .. note::